cocos/cocos-docs/en/editor/publish/publish-cocos-play.md

-# Publishing to Cocos Play
+# Publish to Cocos Play

 > **Note**: some platforms only have Chinese documentation available when visiting the platforms website.
 It may be necessary to use Google Translate in-order to review the documentation.